donguyen0701/My-projects/README.md

 # Nguyễn Đỗ Nguyên

-### Final-Year Electrical & Computer Engineering Student
+### Final-Year Electrical & Computer Engineering Student | Aspiring Semiconductor Engineer

-**Embedded Systems · IoT · Wireless Communications · Signal Processing · Hardware Development**
+**Embedded Systems · Semiconductor Technology · IoT · Wireless Communications · Signal Processing · Hardware Development**

-Welcome to my academic and engineering portfolio.
-I am a final-year Electrical and Computer Engineering (ECE) student at the **Vietnamese-German University (VGU)** with interests in embedded hardware, IoT systems, wireless communication, adaptive signal processing, and practical engineering development.
+Welcome to my engineering portfolio.
+I am a final-year Electrical and Computer Engineering student at the **Vietnamese-German University (VGU)**.

+My experience mainly involves embedded systems, hardware prototyping, IoT, wireless communication, signal processing, and engineering software.
+I am also interested in pursuing a career in **semiconductor engineering**.

+Although I am still developing my knowledge of semiconductor devices, integrated circuits, and chip-development processes, I am eager to learn, gain practical experience, and contribute to this industry in the future.

 ---

 ## 👨‍🎓 About Me

-I enjoy applying engineering concepts into functional prototypes through hardware design, simulation, programming, system integration, and practical testing.
+I enjoy transforming engineering concepts into functional prototypes through hardware development, simulation, programming, system integration, and practical testing.

-My experience includes developing embedded monitoring devices, building digital computer systems from scratch, researching adaptive beamforming, and applying machine learning to real-world classification problems.
+My experience includes:

+- Developing embedded monitoring systems
+- Building a functional 8-bit computer from discrete logic components
+- Researching adaptive beamforming and smart antennas
+- Integrating sensors and communication protocols
+- Applying machine learning to image-classification problems

+I am especially interested in understanding how electronic systems are designed from the device and circuit level to complete embedded products.

+My long-term goal is to work in the semiconductor industry.
+I understand that I still have much to learn, but I am willing to continuously improve my technical foundation, learn from experienced engineers, and give my best in every opportunity.

-I also completed an academic exchange at **Frankfurt University of Applied Sciences (FRA-UAS), Germany**, where I gained experience in an international academic environment.
+I also completed an academic exchange at **Frankfurt University of Applied Sciences (FRA-UAS), Germany**, where I gained experience studying in an international academic environment.

 ---